 Although the original authors expected that most participants would fail to make regressive estimates, implying that higher degree of regression was desirable, we considered the possibility that some participants may also fail to grasp the concept of regression by making overly regressive estimates.
 Therefore, we repeated the analyses but excluded overly regressive estimates (i.e., 95% CI with a point of symmetry lower than 100), finding that out of 1309 participants, 0% provided symmetric 95% CIs, 0% provided regressive 95% CI, and 100% provided counter-regressive 95% CI.

-Extensions:

-Study 4 (prediction vs evaluation): Confidence in predictions

-We extended the target article to run a 2 (adjective/report) x 2 (evaluation/prediction) two-way between ANOVA with confidence in prediction as the dependent variable (Figure 6).
-We failed to find support for the main effect of the adjective and report manipulation on confidence in predictions (F(1, 1305) = 0.413, p = .521, η2 = .000, ⍵2 = -.000).
-We also failed to find support for the main effect of the evaluation and prediction manipulation on confidence in predictions (F(1, 1305) = 0.046, p =.150, η2 = .000, ⍵2 = -.001).
-There was also no support for the interaction effect (F(1, 1305) = 2.073, p = .150, η2 = .002, ⍵2 = .001).

-[Note for Stage 2: If the representativeness hypothesis is true, we expect this null effect.
-In that case, we will see if this extension result agrees with the results from the Levene’s test in analysis a), then run Bayesian analyses to investigate the null effect].

-Figure 6 Study 4: Adjective, reports, evaluation, and prediction: Impact on mean judged probability
+Extension